rhodyprog4ds/BrownFall20/assignments/02-python-access.md

 ## Objective & Evaluation

-This assignment is an opportunity to earn level 1 and 2 achievements in `python` and `access` and begin working toward level 1 in `summarize`.
+This assignment is an opportunity to earn level 1 or 2 achievements in `python`, `process` and `access` and begin working toward level 1 in `summarize`.

 Accept the assignment on [GitHub Classroom]().
-It contains a notebook with some template structure (and will set you up for grading)
+It contains a notebook with some template structure (and will set you up for grading).
+The template will also convert notebooks that are added to markdown, which makes reading on GitHub for easier grading.
+If you want to incorporate feedback you receive back into a notebook file, [Jupytext](https://jupytext.readthedocs.io/en/latest/using-cli.html) can do that.

+To work with this notebook you can either:
+- download the repository as .zip from the green code button, unzip, and re-upload, OR
+- clone the repository with git and the push your changes.
+See Git/GitHub help on cloning, committing, and pushing, for example this [tutorial on git](https://swcarpentry.github.io/git-novice/) to learn more about git.

+## Accessing Data with Python and pandas
+_(for python and access)_

 Find 3 datasets of interest to you that are provided in different file formats.
 Choose datasets that are not too big, so that they do not take more than a few second to load.
 At least one dataset, must have non numerical (eg string or boolean) data in at least 1 column.
 Complete a dictionary for each with the url, a name, and what function should be used to load the data into a `pandas.DataFrame`.